 Bolivia is home to a number of indigenous languages, however, the vast majority of the population speak Spanish as their first language.
 In total, around 75% of the population are Spanish speakers.

 There are 36 official indigenous languages in Bolivia, although three of these are thought to be extinct.
 These traditional languages have had a large impact on Spanish and have resulted in some interesting phrases, many of which are unique to the country.
 In Bolivia, the word for hangover derives from the Quechua word for ‘foot’.
 It’s ch-aqui by the way, pronounced exactly how it is written.
 Might come in useful for some travellers…

 Unlike in some other South American countries, English is not routinely spoken in Bolivia so it is important for travellers to have at least a basic understanding of Spanish.
-The cost of Spanish lessons tends to be quite cheap and you can expect to pay around $4USD an hour for group sessions or $7USD an hour for a private teacher.
+Bolivia is commonly touted as the cheapest country in South America which makes it a great place to do Spanish lessons.
+You can expect to pay around $4USD an hour for group sessions or $7USD an hour for a private teacher.

 Where to learn Spanish in Bolivia: Pico Verde, La Paz

 Pretty much all Chileans speak Spanish, which has led to the type of Spanish being spoken there to be christened Chilean Spanish.
 Unlike in Argentina for example, there are not many regional differences in dialect in the northern, central and southern parts of the country.
 The exception to this is in the very south of the country, along the border with Argentina.